2300 Arena – Major League Wrestling

 One of the most famous ECW Arena events was Hardcore Heaven 1994 which ended with an onslaught of chairs being thrown into the ring after originally being requested to do so by Terry Funk and Mick Foley’s Cactus Jack character.

-Major League Wrestling is an Orlando, Florida based professional wrestling promotion.
-They have a weekly show broadcast on BEIN Sports.
+Major League Wrestling is an Orlando, Florida-based professional wrestling promotion

 Food & Beverage 3

 The venue has a large bar in the lobby.
 Drink choices are limited but the prices are cheaper than most professional venues.